arapulido/arapulido.github.io/blog/_posts/2022-02-07-otel-heroku-datadog.markdown

 I have created [a fork of the mentioned buildpack](https://github.com/arapulido/heroku-buildpack-otelcol) adding the possibility to deploy the contrib distribution instead.
 I have sent [a PR upstream](https://github.com/Djiit/heroku-buildpack-otelcol/pull/3), and I will update this blog post once it is accepted.
 But, for now, we will be using my fork for this.

+> 📝 EDIT: The PR has now been merged, so you can now used the [original buildpack]((https://github.com/Djiit/heroku-buildpack-otelcol)) instead of my fork.

 Add this buildpack to your application.
 The `OTELCOL_CONTRIB` environment variable tells the buildpack to use the Collector contrib distribution:

 ```